SmallSparkle/postman-ci-bitbucket-pipeline-example/README.md

 $CLIENT_ID and $CLIENT_SECRET need to be added to [Bitbucket variables](https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/).
 <br />

-**For environment setting up is used Bash script and custom steps**
+**For environment setting up is used Bash script and custom steps in pipeline**

 ```bash
 if [ "$TEST_ENV" = "STAGING" ]; then